DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Background

-The theory presented in Section \ref{section:theory} deals with the above fully observable setting, and assumes a discrete and finite state and action space.
+The theoretical analysis in Section \ref{section:theory} deals with the above fully observable setting, and assumes a discrete and finite state and action space.
 However, the experiments are conducted in partially observable MDPs (POMDPs) with continuous states, which can be formalized as Dec-POMDPs in the multi-agent setting \citep{Oliehoek2012DecPOMDP}.
 Dec-POMDPs include two additional elements: the set of observations $\Omega$ and each agent's observation function $O_i: \mathcal{S} \longmapsto \Delta(\Omega)$.